Skip to contents

 Figure 4.
 Model comparison between the three serofoi models for a large-epidemic simulated dataset.

 A common criterion to decide what model fits the data the best is to choose the one with the larger elpd.
-According to this criterion, in this case the best model is the fast epidemic model, which is the only one that manages to identify the large epidemic (see the second row of panel C in Figure 4).
+According to this criterion, in this case the epidemic and fast-epidemic models perform similarly (see the second row of panels B and C in Figure 4).

 NOTE: Running the serofoi models for the first time on your local computer may take a few minutes for the rstan code to compile locally.
 However, once the initial compilation is complete, there is no further need for local compilation.